maedat/GFF2MSS/README.md

 ```

 ## v.4.1

 Several new features have been added.
 Thanks to @kfuku52.

 Modifications improve flexibility while ensuring compliance with DDBJ and annotation validation tools (e.g., transChecker).

-    •    Added country and collection_date fields to the source feature.
+- Added country and collection_date fields to the source features

-            Example: country: Singapore:Tempines, collection_date: 2019-03-26
+  ​    Example: country: Singapore: Tampines, collection_date: 2019-03-26

-    •    Added isolate field to the source feature.
+- Added isolate field to the source feature.

-            Example: isolate: SING2019-196
+  ​    Example: isolate: SING2019-196

-    •    Modified strain field to sex.
+- Modified sex field .

-            Example: strain: male → sex: male
+​    Example: sex: male

-    •    Updated ff_definition format to:
+-  Updated ff_definition format to:

    @@[organism]@@ @@[isolate]@@ DNA, @@[submitter_seqid]@@

-    •    Introduced new options in GFF2MSS:
+-  Introduced new options in GFF2MSS:

-            --iso <isolate> for setting isolate
+  ​      --iso <isolate> for setting isolate

-            --sex <sex> for setting sex
+  ​      --sex <sex> for setting sex

-            --cou <country> for setting country
+  ​      --cou <country> for setting country

-            --cod <collection_date> for setting collection_date
+  ​      --cod <collection_date> for setting collection_date

-            --mag <minimum size of gap_assembly> (sets the minimum size of assembly_gap)
+  ​      --mag <minimum size of gap_assembly> (sets the minimum size of assembly_gap)

-            --gel <gap_assembly size known/unknown> (sets whether the gap size is known or unknown,)
+  ​      --gel <gap_assembly size known/unknown> (sets whether the gap size is known or unknown,)

-    •    User-Defined locus_tag Support
+-   User-Defined locus_tag Support

-            Allows users to specify their own locus_tag values instead of GFF2MSS’s numbering system.
+​      Allows users to specify their own locus_tag values instead of GFF2MSS’s numbering system.

-            Uses the third column of the TSV file provided via --ann.
+​      Uses the third column of the TSV file provided via --ann.

-            If the TSV has only two columns (ID & Description), the behavior remains unchanged.
+​      If the TSV has only two columns (ID & Description), the behavior remains unchanged.

-    •    Adds > or < symbols to indicate incomplete start or stop codons.
+-   Adds > or < symbols to indicate incomplete start or stop codons.

 ## v.4.0